 After my PhD, I wanted to develop my knowledge of climate change adaptation.
 I was also keen to work overseas and explore how climate change was seen in a different national context.
 I moved to the University of Melbourne in 2009, to work with Jon Barnett and the adaptation group based in the Department of Resource Management and Geography.
 My postdoc was funded through the Australian National Climate Change Adaptation Research Facility (NCCARF).
 I still collaborate with several of the fantastic colleagues I met during my postdoc, and continue to take an active interest in the cultural politics of climate change in the Australian context.

 I moved back to the UK in 2012 to work in the Geography department at the University of Exeter, to join a growing community of environmental change researchers (E&S Research Group tab).
 This community includes colleagues at the UK’s Met Office, also based in Exeter.
-I was promoted to Senior Lecturer in 2014, and Associate Professor in 2016.
-I led the Geography department’s Environment and Sustainability Research Group during 2016-2017.
-From 2012-2017 I held an ESRC Future Research Leader fellowship.
-I currently hold a Leverhulme Research Fellowship (2021-2023).
-More detail about specific research projects can be found under the research tab.
+I was promoted to Senior Lecturer in 2014, Associate Professor in 2016 and to Professor in 2023.